kleinesfilmroellchen/MusikWecker/Documentation/SRLV.md

 #### Objects

-An object starts with two header bytes of the form `txxxxxxx 0yyyyyyy`:
+An object starts with two header bytes of the form `0xxxxxxx 0yyyyyyy`:

-- `t` is a flag determining whether this is a solid object (0) or a single-pixel object (1).
 - `x` is the X offset of the first pixel.
 - `y` is the Y offset of the first pixel.